Buying IoT: How to contract securely

 This article is not meant to be exhaustive of the contractual terms that you will want to negotiate during IoT procurement.
 It aims to identify some key terms that you may not have considered material in these types of negotiations.
 It should be appreciated, however, that an attorney negotiating a contract for IoT product procurement should understand how that product will be deployed in your company to truly appreciate the risks that need to be mitigated.

-• Nick Merker is a partner and co-chair of Ice Miller's Data Security and Privacy Practice
+• Nick Merker is a partner and co-chair of Ice Miller's Data Security and Privacy Practice.
+He can be reached at nicholas.merker@icemiller.com or (312) 726-2504.

+This publication is intended for general information purposes only and does not and is not intended to constitute legal advice.
+The reader should consult with legal counsel to determine how laws or decisions discussed herein apply to the reader's specific circumstances.